 (20) – Pabbay and Mingulay.
-These inhabited islands provide remote adventurous sea cliff traditional climbing with routes up to 100m long.
+These uninhabited islands provide remote adventurous sea cliff traditional climbing with routes up to 100m long.
 Here you will have complete solitude, and there are no comforts other than those taken onto these islands by boat.

 (21) – Orkney Isles.
 This is the location for probably Scotland’s most famous rock climbing location, the sea cliff stack of the Old Man of Hoy that is 100m high.